wxb/CLab/README.md

 ### C Primer Plus ###
-The repository is wangxb's C code about C Primer Plus book
+The repository is wangxb's C code about C